Mike Bubbins: Podcasting

-Since March 2020, Bubbins has co-hosted The Socially Distant Sports Bar with sports journalist, Steffan Garrero; and fellow Welsh comedian James.
+Since March 2020, Bubbins has co-hosted The Socially Distant Sports Bar with sports journalist, Steffan Garrero; and fellow Welsh comedian Elis James.
 Garrero described the inspiration for the podcast.

 I've always wanted to be involved in a project which really gets across what it's like to talk about sport as a real fan.
 [This is] three friends sitting in a 'pub' telling each other about YouTube clips of sport they've watched, but who frequently get sidetracked by laughing.

 The podcast toured theatres with a 12-date tour in 2021, culminating in a homecoming gig at Motorpoint Arena in Cardiff, in February 2023.
 The first time all three of them had met up in person together was on stage at the first gig of the tour.

-Bubbins and John Rutledge - Eggsy from Welsh rap band Goldie Lookin' Chain - also hosts the Demon Seed podcast, which is described as "a 21st century, supernatural investigative comedy like no other."
+Bubbins and John Rutledge – Eggsy from Welsh rap band Goldie Lookin' Chain – also hosts the Demon Seed podcast, which is described as "a 21st century, supernatural investigative comedy like no other."

-In September 2025, Bubbins announced he was re-starting an NFL-focused podcast, alongside fellow comedian, Tom Parry.
+In September 2025, Bubbins announced he was re-starting an NFL-focused podcast, alongside fellow comedian Tom Parry.

 Beginning in 2015, Bubbins has played recurring character, Eli Roberts, on The Beef And Dairy Network.
 He also guested on episode 35 of The Moon Under Water podcast, with then-host, John Robins.

-Bubbins is a two-time guest on long-running show, Richard Herring's Leicester Square Theatre Podcast.
+Bubbins is a two-time guest on Richard Herring's Leicester Square Theatre Podcast.
 In October 2022, he featured alongside James and Garrero; then, in July 2023, Bubbins was the main guest on episode 449.

 In May 2023, Bubbins made national news after an appearance on Parenting Hell with Rob Beckett and Josh Widdicombe, in which he spoke about the abuse he'd received while refereeing children's rugby.

 Bubbins has also been on multiple episodes of improvisational comedy podcast, Pappy's, including Pay The Hotel Bill with Joe Lycett in 2016, and Inflate The Airbed, alongside Rosie Jones in 2022.